-- Rising near Lake Mansarovar in Tibet, the Indus enters India in the Ladakh district of Jammu and Kashmir. - Zaskar, the Nubra, the Shyok are the tributaries in Kashmir. - Rivers Satluj, Beas, Ravi, Chenab and Jhelum join Indus near Mithankot, Pakistan and flow southwards to fall into the Arabian Sea, east of Karachi. - With a total length of 2900 km, the Indus is one of the longest rivers of the world.
+- Rising near Lake Mansarovar in Tibet, the Indus enters India in the Ladakh district of Jammu and Kashmir. - Rivers Satluj, Beas, Ravi, Chenab and Jhelum join Indus near Mithankot, Pakistan and flow southwards to fall into the Arabian Sea, east of Karachi. - With a total length of 2900 km, the Indus is one of the longest rivers of the world.